-$$\Delta = (\beta, \nu_f, \nu_m, \gamma, \lambda, \theta, \{\kappa{0,t'}, \kappa{1,t'}\}{\{t'=1,2,3\}})$$ with the method of simulated moments, taking as given the parameters that were estimated in the first step.
+$$\Delta = (\beta, \nu_f, \nu_m, \gamma, \lambda, \theta, \{\kappa{1,t'}\}{\{t'=1,2,3\}})$$ with the method of simulated moments, taking as given the parameters that were estimated in the first step.
 In particular, we find the parameter values that allow simulated life-cycle decision profiles to "best match" (as measured by a GMM criterion function) the profiles from the data.
+Note that the parameters $\{\kappa{0,t'}\}{\{t'=1,2,3\}} \kappa{0,t'}$ do not enter our list of estimated parameter because they are constants that ensure we match mean time investments.
+Thus these parameters are a deterministic function of the estimated $\{\kappa{1,t'}\}{\{t'=1,2,3\}}$.

-Because we wish to understand the drivers of parental labor supply and time investments, we match employment choices for both spouses and also household time spent with children, by parents' age and education.
-Because we wish to understand the drivers of education and money transfers, we also match educational decisions, as well as cash transfers to children when the children are older.
+Because we wish to understand the drivers of parental labor supply and time investments, we match employment choices for both spouses and also household time spent with children, by parents' age.
+Because we wish to understand the drivers of education and money transfers, we also match educational attainment, as well as cash transfers to children when the children are older.
 Because we wish to understand how households discount the future, we match wealth data.
 Finally, to understand the relationship between time and latent investments, we match observed hours spent with children and their observed skill level.
 In particular, the moment conditions that we match are:

 - 1. Employment rates, by age, gender, and education, from the NCDS data (30 moments) - 2.
-Fraction in full time work conditional on being employed, by age, gender, and education, from the NCDS data (30 moments) - 3.
-Mean annual time spent with children, by child's age and parent's gender and education, from the UKTUS data (18 moments) - 4.
+Fraction in full time work conditional on being employed, by age, gender, and education, from the NCDS data (30 moments) - Mean annual time spent with children, by child's age and parent's gender, from the UKTUS data (6 moments) - 4.
 Mean age at which individuals left full-time education by fathers' education level, from the NCDS data (3 moments) - 5.
 Mean lifetime receipt of inter-vivos transfers, from ELSA (1 moment) - 6.
 Median wealth at 60, from ELSA (1 moment) - 7.
 Mean skill at age 16 by father's education, from the NCDS data (3 moments)

-We observe hours and investment choices of individuals in the NCDS, and thus match data for these individuals, for the following years: 1981, 1991, 2000, 2008, and 2013, when they were 23, 33, 42, 50, and 55.
+We observe individuals in the NCDS, and thus match data for these individuals, for the following years: 1981, 1991, 2000, 2008, and 2013, when they were 23, 33, 42, 50, and 55.

 The mechanics of our MSM approach are as follows.
-We simulate life cycle histories of shocks to skill level, wages, partnering, and childrens' gender and skills for a large number of artificial individuals over multiple generations.
+We simulate life cycle histories of shocks to skill level, wages, partnering, and childrens' gender and skills for a large number of artificial individuals.
 Each individual is endowed with a gender and a value of the age-23 education, wealth, and partner characteristics drawn from the empirical distribution from the NCDS data.
 Since we do not observe wages of non workers, we draw the initial stochastic component of wages v_5 is drawn from a parametric distribution estimated on the NCDS data.

-Next, using value function iteration, we solve the model numerically.
-We solve backwards through time over the life cycle of multiple generations using backwards recursion until we find a fixed point in value functions over generations.
+Next, we solve the model numerically using value function iteration.
+More concretely, we solve backwards through time over the life cycle of multiple generations using backwards recursion until we find a fixed point in value functions over generations.
 Because technology (e.g. the wage process and the human capital production function) is assumed constant across generations, expected behavior conditional on the state variables will be the same for all generations.
 Hence, our assumptions imply the value functions of all generations are the same (i.e., $V_t(\mathbf{X}) = V't(\mathbf{X})$).
 However, the distribution of state variables can vary between generations.
 For example, one generation can be richer than the next due to increasing education levels, as for the NCDS cohort and their parents.